pkirkham/pkirkham.github.io/_posts/pyrus/2022-02-18-java-ecosystem-interoperability.md

 Interestingly the problems had been resolved on JDK 11 but had re-appeared on JDK 17.
 Rather than run on an older JDK it was a better approach to see if the JVM runtime parameters could be used to solve the problems with JDK 17.

-To add the JVM parameters, it should be possible to [add these to a module manifest](https://stackoverflow.com/questions/69841785/how-to-specify-java-manifest-add-exports-for-named-modules) via the line <code>Add-Exports: java.base/java.lang java.desktop/sun.awt java.desktop/sun.java2d</code>.
+To add the JVM parameters, it should be possible to [add these to a module manifest](https://stackoverflow.com/questions/69841785/how-to-specify-java-manifest-add-exports-for-named-modules) via the line `Add-Exports: java.base/java.lang java.desktop/sun.awt java.desktop/sun.java2d`.
 However it doesn't work.
 What is needed is to pass the JVM options at application launch.
 How to achieve this using NetBeans RCP?

 The answer lies with the "platform.properties" file of the main application.
 Add the option <code>run.args.extra</code> to pass JVM options: